 7. Preferably avoid determining the nature of the group beyond the Four Foundations we recommend.
 The Catholic Church is universal and encompasses everyone.
 Men should be free to come and go, to participate or not, without any sense of coercion or the need to adhere to a specific code.
 A man can be a Knight of St Columba or a member of the Legion of Mary and still freely participate in his parish men's group - or vice versa.
 That said, all members must be open to accepting and putting into practice the teachings of the Catholic Church, in fidelity with the Pope and the Magisterium.

 Subconsciously, many men know that fraternity will make humbling demands of them.
 It will challenge them to do the things they should be doing, but don’t because there is no one keeping them accountable.
-Isolation makes us inert, inertia makes us susceptible to temptation and sin, and sin further isolates us from our brethren and from God.
-Continue reading
+Isolation makes us inert, inertia makes us susceptible to temptation and sin, and sin further isolates us from our brethren and… Continue reading

 For Catholic men's groups to have real meaning and purpose, they must follow the example of Christ and reach out to all on the periphery, saying Come and see!
-See what it means to be welcomed, to be accepted as you are, to be part of something bigger than oneself, to experience fraternity, moral support and shared faith.
-Come and see what it means to be a Catholic man, an authentic man, a beloved son of God.
-Continue reading
+See what it means to be welcomed, to be accepted as you are, to be part of something bigger than oneself, to experience fraternity, moral support and… Continue reading

 As far as possible, keep the group centred within the parish and made up of parishioners.
 Forming social and spiritual bonds are easier when you see each other regularly at Mass and at parish events.
 The parish will also benefit from your regular and committed presence.
 Continue reading

 Aren't Catholic men's groups just a handful of old men clinging to the final vestiges of a dying faith?
 Aren't the Knights of St Columba or the Catenians some vague, shadowy sect your grandfather belonged to?
 Isn't it, well, a little un-PC to talk about men-only groups these days?
-Who knows what they get up to behind closed doors!
-Continue reading
+Who knows what they get up… Continue reading